SharaawyMohamed/Airbnb-Project/README.md

   - Used in SignalR to push real-time notifications to connected clients.
 - **Dependency Injection:**
   - Achieved via ASP.NET Core's built-in DI container for better modularity.
+- **UnitOfWork:**
+  - Ensures atomicity by coordinating multiple repository operations within a single transaction, allowing changes to be committed or rolled back as a unit.

 ---